 Network externalities.
 An international money, like domestic money, derives its value because others are using it.
 It is a classic instance of network externalities.
 In this sense, the current characteristics of a currency are of less importance than the path-dependent historical equilibrium.
 There is a strong inertial bias in favor of using whatever currency has been the international currency in the past.
 Hence, the lagged currency share enters.
 Another implication is that the relationship between the extent of currency importance and the fundamental determinants is nonlinear.
 In Chinn and Frankel (2007), the preferred specification involved a logit transformation of the reserve shares, thus fitting the interval 0.00-1.00 and also allowing for a sort of tipping point in the middle.

-How far off were our estimates of the determination of reserve holdings?
-It is important to recognize that many of the variables changed values with revisions.
+How far off, in light of subsequent developments, were our estimates of the determination of reserve holdings?
+It is important to recognize that many of the variables changed values with data revisions.
 That being said, a straightforward application of the currently reported values of the variables -- such as GDP share, inflation, exchange rate volatility, and foreign exchange turnover by location -- to the estimates in column 3 of Table 8.6 (estimated 1973-99) reveals that previous estimates were not qualitatively wrong.
 Using this specification:

-zit=-0.648*+2.768*yit-2.639*πit-0.981*σit+0.446toit+0.919*zi,t-1+uit
+zit=-0.648*+2.768*yit-2.639*πit-0.981*σit+0.446toit+0.919*zi,t-1+uit (1)